Signs your laptop needs a new battery

 Windows will tell you that a report has been saved to a specific folder, usually C:\Windows\System32\battery-report.html.
 You can navigate to that folder and open the file in Chrome or Edge.
 Look specifically for two numbers: “Design Capacity” and “Full Charge Capacity.”
 If your Design Capacity is 50,000 mWh but your Full Charge Capacity is only 25,000 mWh, your battery has lost exactly 50% of its original life.

 You should also look at the “Cycle Count” section in that same report.
 Most modern laptops, like a Lenovo ThinkPad T-series, are rated for a certain number of cycles before the chemical stability drops off.
-If you see a cycle count north of 500, you are firmly in the territory where a replacement is necessary.
+If you see a cycle count north of 500, it is likely time to replace the battery.

 Apple takes a different approach by making this information much more accessible to the average user.
 If you own a MacBook Air or a MacBook Pro, you don’t need to type any commands into a terminal to see what is going on.
 The operating system monitors the chemistry of the cells constantly.

-Click the Apple icon in the top left corner of your screen and select “System Settings” (or “System Preferences” on older versions).
+Click the Apple icon in the top left corner of your screen and select “System Settings.”
 Navigate to “Battery,” then look for “Battery Health.”
 If you see a message saying “Service Recommended,” your Mac has already detected that the battery is no longer performing within its intended specifications.

 For more technical users, there is another way to see the exact cycle count.
 Open your “Applications” folder, go to “Utilities,” and launch “System Information.”
 On the left-hand sidebar, scroll down to the “Hardware” section and click on “Power.”
 This screen will show you the exact number of cycles the battery has completed.

 There are some symptoms that go beyond “my battery doesn’t last as long.”
-Some signs indicate that your battery is actually becoming dangerous.
+Some signs indicate that your laptop battery needs immediate professional intervention because it has become a safety risk.
 If you notice your laptop casing is bulging, stop using it immediately.
-This is a sign of “swelling,” where gas builds up inside the battery cells due to chemical breakdown.
+This is a sign of swelling, where gas builds up inside the cells due to chemical breakdown.

 A swollen battery can crack your trackpad or snap your motherboard if it continues to expand.
 You might see your keyboard lifting upward or your laptop no longer sitting flat on a desk.
-If you see this, do not plug it in and do not try to “press it back down.”
-This is a fire hazard that requires professional disposal and replacement.
+If you see this, do not plug it in and do not try to press it back down.
+This is a fire hazard that requires professional disposal.

 Other red flags include: